EthixLucifer/may-interview-coder-withoupaywall-opensource/README.md

    - Adjust opacity with [Control or Cmd + [] and [Control or Cmd + ]]
    - Window remains invisible to specified screen sharing applications
    - Start a new problem using [Control or Cmd + R]
+   - Restart the application if it becomes unresponsive using [Control or Cmd + Alt + R]

 6. **Language Selection**
    - Easily switch between programming languages with a single click